-During CLUVEX you will learn basic concepts on climate change and climate expertise' competences, how climate scientists work and communicate, and how important is joint and inclusive dialogue in reducing climate change and building resilient futures for all.

-This document servers you as a guidebook to better understand the CLUVEX group exercise, GE Climate Utopia, planned for the virtual exchange week (VE Week), and to introduce you in the climate change topics and competences covered in the CLUVEX project.

-This document consists of the following parts:
+During CLUVEX, you will learn basic concepts about climate change and climate expertise competencies, how climate scientists work and communicate, and the importance of joint and inclusive dialogue in reducing climate change and building resilient futures for all.
+This document serves as a guidebook to better understand the CLUVEX Climate Horizon Group Exercise (GE) planned for the VE Week, and to introduce you to the climate change topics and competencies covered in the CLUVEX project.
+This document consists of the following main parts:

-- Part 1 is a general description of the VE Week program (including list of short lectures, and tools for climate related data visualisation and analysis useful for discussing the present, past, and future) as well as the "GE Climate Utopia" topics, and VE Week questionaries (Pre-task: Connections with climate change; Pre-questions before the VE Week; Questionnaire on Feedback for the VE Week) - Part 2 introduces lectures to be delivered during the VE Week. - Part 3 introduces data (visualization) tools to be used during the VE Week. - Part 4 provides concept definitions, and basic information and definitions on general terminology, terminology used in lectures for climate and climate change, sustainable development, and other topics (note, most, but not all, of these terms will be used in Part 1). - APPENDIX 1 provides a list of recommended reading, references, and examples (not included in the VE Week) of tools related to environmental and climate sciences. - APPENDIX 2 introduction of SmartSMEAR and ERDA data tools - APPENDIX 3 describes the VE Week course learning outcomes for 1 credit point. - APPENDIX 4 introduces the Climate University and its online MOOC courses, where you could learn (free of charge!) more about climate change topics after VE Week.
+- Part 1 provides a general description of the VE Week program (including a list of short lectures, and tools for climate-related data visualization and analysis useful for discussing the present, past, and future), the "GE Climate Horizon" topics, and VE Week questionnaires (Pre-task: Connections with climate change; Pre-questions before the VE Week; Questionnaire on Feedback for the VE Week). - Part 2 introduces lectures to be delivered during the VE Week.

+- Part 3 introduces to tools for climate-related data visualization, analysis and interpretation) to be used during the VE Week. - Part 4 provides concept definitions, and basic information and definitions on general terminology, and terminology used in lectures for climate and climate change, sustainable development, and other topics (note, most, but not all, of these terms will be used in Part 1). - APPENDIX 1 provides a list of recommended reading, references, and examples (not included in the VE Week) of tools related to environmental and climate sciences. - APPENDIX 2 provides an introduction to the SmartSMEAR and ERDA data tools. - APPENDIX 3 describes the VE Week learning outcomes for 1 credit point. - APPENDIX 4 introduces the Climate University and its online MOOC courses, where you can learn (free of charge!) more about climate change topics after the VE Week.

-Before the VE Week starts, please, read this guidebook and familiarize yourself with the lectures and terminology, and fill the pre-task exercise in at the DigiCampus (see the Chapter 1.5 as a reference) to share it during the first day of the VE Week.
+Before the VE Week starts, please, read this guidebook, familiarize yourself with the lectures and terminology, and complete the pre-task exercise at DigiCampus (refer to Chapter 1.5 for guidance) to share during the first day of the VE Week.

-Part 1 VE WEEK & GROUP EXERCISE "CLIMATE UTOPIA", LECTURES AND TOOLS
+Part 1: VE WEEK & GROUP EXERCISE "CLIMATE HORIZON", LECTURES AND TOOLS

 In the Virtual Exchange (VE) Week (scheduled in Table 1) we introduce you the climate change topics based on the latest scientific findings and give you some tools to visualise and analyse climate relevant data, debate your own case of current situation, potential causes and probable actions for better future.
-The main goal of VE Week is you to share different experiences related to climate change cases, and to discuss and brainstorm together best actions applicable for your own and common environmentally friendly futures or utopias.
+The main goal of VE Week is you to share different experiences related to climate change cases, and to discuss and brainstorm together best actions applicable for your own and common environmentally friendly futures or Horizons.

-Before the VE week you should read this material, especially lectures included in Appendix 1, and report the tasks included in the lectures and pre-tasks listed below in chapter "1.1.VE Weeks questionaries" at the DigiCampus.
-The access to the DigiCampus will be gived to you 2 week before the virtual exchange week.
+Before the VE week you should read this material, especially lectures included in Appendix 1, and report the tasks included in the lectures and pre-tasks listed below and at the DigiCampus educational platform.
+The access to the DigiCampus will be granted to you 2 week before the VE Week.

 1.1.
-Virtual Exchanges (VE) Week program
+Virtual Exchange Week program

-The VE Week will last five days and 3 hours online each day including joint sessions for all 500 students, and longer time for team-work in small groups of 10 students and an educated moderator.
-During joint sessions will be shown introductory lectures on climate change and critical thinking topics (see following chapters), as well as demonstration of some tools used for climate researchers in analysing climate change data, and also used for mitigation and adaptation strategies designing.
-In Table 1 we introduce the Virtual Exchange Week program.
+The VE Week will last five days and include three hours of online work each day.
+This includes joint sessions for all 500 students with 50 moderators and extended time for teamwork in small groups of 10 students with 1 CLUVEX educated moderator.
+During joint sessions, introductory lectures on climate change and critical thinking topics will be shown (see following chapters), as well as demonstrations of some tools used by climate researchers in analysing climate change data and designing mitigation and adaptation strategies.
+In Table 1, we introduce the VE Week program.